MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 <!--1128774-->

 Historically, you could add redundancy to most of the roles in Configuration Manager by having multiple instances of these roles in your environment.
 Except for the site server itself.
-Starting in Configuration Manager version 1806, high availability for the site server role is a Configuration Manager-based solution to install an additional site server in *passive* mode.
-Version 1810 adds hierarchy support, so central administration sites and child primary sites can also have an additional site server in passive mode.
+High availability for the site server role is a Configuration Manager-based solution to install an additional site server in *passive* mode.
+The central administration site and child primary sites can have an additional site server in passive mode.
 The site server in passive mode can be on-premises or cloud-based in Azure.

 This feature brings the following benefits